Articles

 Cara

 P.S.
-My friend Caitelen wrote and performs this moving song.
+My friend Caitelen wrote and performed this moving song.
 I pray it causes you to marvel at the finished work of Christ on your behalf.

 1. So beautifully written!
 Each paragraph heading drew me in and I never realized how little I knew about Judas.
 Knowing who he is and how Jesus responded makes the gospel that much sweeter and incredible.
 Thank you!